wavefrontHQ/docs/pages/doc/users_groups.md

 ### What Can a New User Do?

-What a new user can do depends on new user actions, new user permissions, and new user group membership.
+When you invite a user to Wavefront, what that new user can do depends on new user actions, new user permissions, and new user group membership.

 - **New User Actions:** When an account is created in Wavefront, the user can perform the following actions:
   * View the dashboards, alerts, metrics, sources, events, maintenance windows, and alert notificat pages